RajatRayaraddi24/CSCI-6212_Convex_Hull_Divide_and_Conquer/README.md

-# CSCI 6212 Convex Hull Divide and Conquer
+# CSCI-6212: Solving Convex Hull using Divide and Conquer